What is D-Pay?

 Do I have to make my payment on D-Pay?

 While paying your bill on D-Pay is quick and convenient for individuals with a U.S. checking or savings account, making payments on D-Pay is optional.
-International payments can be made through a wire transfer (please contact our office for instructions) or peertransfer.
+International payments may be made through a wire transfer (please contact our office for instructions) or Flywire (formerly known as peerTransfer).
 A payment option for anyone is to print a copy of the statement and mail it along with a check or money order (must be in U.S. currency), made payable to Dartmouth College, to this address:

 Student Financial Services